 - a) Fiber cement siding or other thirty-year warranty product installed on all exterior wall surfaces not already required to be brick.
-Rehabilitation projects that do not propose adding 30% brick or natural or manufactured stone or maintaining existing 30% brick or natural or manufactured stone or maintaining existing 30% brick or natural or manufactured stone are not eligible for this option. - b) Upgraded "Architectural" shingles with a warranty of 40 years.
+Rehabilitation projects that do not propose adding 30% brick or natural or manufactured stone or maintaining existing 30% brick or natural or manufactured stone are not eligible for this option. - b) Upgraded "Architectural" shingles with a warranty of 40 years.